The Queen of the Americas

 Nothing good from schism ever came.

-While in the Old World, millions lost their way,
+While in the Old World, many lost their way,

 By wolves, in sheep’s apparel, led astray,